-It can help you create space for installing new operating systems, reorganizing disk usage, and move data to new hard disks.
+It can also help you create space for installing new operating systems, reorganizing disk usage, and moving data to new hard disks.

-It is used to resize, copy, move, label, check or delete partitions without data loss, enabling you to grow or shrink root partition, create space for new operating systems and attempt data rescue from lost partitions.
+It is used to resize, copy, move, label, check, or delete partitions without data loss, enabling you to grow or shrink root partitions, create space for new operating systems, and attempt data rescue from lost partitions.
 It can be used to manipulate file systems including EXT2/3/4.

 4. GNOME Disks a.k.a ( GNOME Disks Utility)

 GNOME Disks is a core system utility used for disk partition management and S.M.A.R.T monitoring.
-It is used to format and create partition on drives, mount and unmount partitions.
-It ships in with the well known GNOME desktop environment.
+It is used to format and create partitions on drives, and mount and unmount partitions.
+It ships with the well-known GNOME desktop environment.

 5. KDE Partition Manager

-In addition, you can also use Qtparted, is a Partition Magic (proprietary software for Windows) clone and Qt front-end to GNU Parted.
-Note that it still in development and you may likely experience any kind of problem with latest release.
-In that case try to use the CVS version or a previous stable version.
+In addition, you can also use Qtparted, which is a Partition Magic (proprietary software for Windows) clone and Qt front-end to GNU Parted.
+Note that it is still in development and you may likely experience any kind of problem with the latest release.
+In that case, try to use the CVS version or a previous stable version.

 It may not be one of the best options now but you can give it a try.
-More features are yet being added to it.
+More features are yet to be added to it.

-You might also like to read these following related articles.
+You might also like to read the following related articles.

 These are the best partition managers and editors available for Linux operating systems.
 Which tool do you use?
 Let us know via the comment section below.
-Also let us know of any other partition managers for Linux, missing in the list above.
+Also let us know if any other partition managers for Linux, missing from the list above.